Frank Jack Fletcher: Early life and early Navy career

 In November 1909, he was assigned to the destroyer Chauncey, operating as part of the Asiatic Torpedo Flotilla.
 Fletcher assumed command of the destroyer Dale in April 1910, and in March 1912, he returned to Chauncey as her commanding officer.
 In December 1912, he was transferred to the battleship Florida.
-In April 1914, on board Florida, the flagship of his uncle Frank Friday Fletcher, during the occupation of Veracruz, Mexico.
+In April 1914, he was aboard Florida, the flagship of his uncle Frank Friday Fletcher, during the occupation of Veracruz, Mexico.
 He was awarded the Medal of Honor for the rescue of refugees on the transport Esperanza.

-Detached from Florida in July 1914, he served briefly in Tennessee before reporting as Aide and Flag Lieutenant on the staff of the Commander in Chief, US Atlantic Fleet in July 1914.
+Detached from Florida in July 1914, he served briefly in Tennessee before reporting as aide and flag lieutenant on the staff of the Commander in Chief, US Atlantic Fleet in July 1914.
 After a year at this post, he returned to the Naval Academy for duty in the Executive Department.